microsoft/Kusto-Query-Language/doc/current-principal-detailsfunction.md

 ---
 title: current_principal_details() - Azure Data Explorer
-description: This article describes current_principal_details() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2019
+description: Learn how to use the current_principal_details() function to return the details of the principal running the query. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # current_principal_details()